CREATE AN EPIC BERLIN ITINERARY FOR 2 DAYS

 Around 10 am

-You could start your trip with visiting Checkpoint Charlie.
+You could start your trip by visiting Checkpoint Charlie.
 It is the most famous crossing point between the former East and West Germany.
 The place is full of history.

 If you are looking for an interesting souvenir, you can take pictures with some US “soldiers” (they expect a 2€ donation) – p.s.
 It seems the government in Berlin has forbidden this “activity,” and you can’t take pictures with the “soldiers” anymore.